 Albert Heinrich, aka Cyborg 004, is the most heavily reconstructed and had most of his body replaced with various weapons.
 The original manga even saddled him with the nickname "God of Death", and his original personality was that of a rather frightening vengeance-seeker that enjoyed battling Black Ghost.
 However, his character evolved over the years, and in the 2001 version, he's more of a withdrawn, Big Brother Mentor who's very disturbed by his enhancements.

 Akane-san from the broadcasting room from Gakkou no Kaidan will kill without fail any and all people who hear her voice.
 She counts aloud the exact time of the sunset before she finally kills her victim, carefully avoiding the number 4.
 Her spirit can be repelled if one interrupts her count and say the number 4 out loud.
 To seal her, she has to hear the chime that indicates the end of a broadcast before sunset.
-Guess how many bell rings does that make.
+That makes four bell rings.

 In Black Butler II, Ciel and Alois arrange to have a formal duel while their Battle Butlers face off.
 Ciel explains that it is traditional, in duels, to take ten paces away from each other before the beginning, but, after reaching four (which is deliberately pronounced "shi" rather than "yon") Ciel attempts to cheat by attacking.
 He is thwarted, but this starts off the duel nonetheless, with it ending in Ciel stabbing Alois, which later leads to his death.